National Guidance

 Training Military Forces on Domestic Law Enforcement.

-Posse Comitatus bill of 1878 limited the application of the military in enforcing domestic policies in the United States.
-In an argument to support this bill, one critic argues that modern military is incredibly fast in making life and death choices, and troops are trained to use extra force.
+Posse Comitatus Bill of 1878 limited the application of the military in enforcing domestic policies in the United States.
+In an argument to support this bill, one critic argues that the modern military is incredibly fast in making life-and-death choices, and troops are trained to use extra force.
 Military forces approach tactical and law enforcement situations differently, and this can cause the soldiers to misunderstand or misread situations and apply the wrong kind of force.

 Soldiers are trained to efficiently and violently destroy the enemy, and their training excludes the use of reasonable force.
 It is risky to send military troops into hostile environments for which they lack training, but this can be resolved.
 Special response units should receive essential training with National Guard units for domestic emergency situations.
 Such training would enable Special Forces to coordinate communication and equipment with local police, which was a significant problem experienced by early responders after Hurricane Katrina (Bookmiller, 2016).

-Authority granted by Congress to the president allows him to act to its full extent.
-In 1979, the Supreme Court highlighted this after it upheld President Carters’ decision to hold Iranian assets when the American Embassy in Tehran was held, hostage.
-It found the need to broaden the scope of the president’s authority such as in hostile situations and civil wars.
+The authority granted by Congress to the president allows him to act to its full extent.
+In 1979, the Supreme Court highlighted this after it upheld President Carter’s decision to hold Iranian assets when the American Embassy in Tehran was held hostage.
+It found the need to broaden the scope of the president’s authority in hostile situations and civil wars.
 The president is expected to use all available resources to respond to natural disasters.
 He is accountable to all Americans in case of failure.
-It is the presidents’ responsibility to represent the federal government in cases such as hurricanes.
-When a significant disaster occurs, such as Hurricane Katrina, the Congress should work with the president and the federal government to achieve success.
-The Congress should acknowledge and learn from mistakes made after Hurricane Katrina and align the president’s statutory power to respond when need be.
-To meet the expectations of all Americans, the president needs all available resources to provide leadership especially during natural calamities (Lansford, Covarrubias & Miller, 2016).
+It is the president’s responsibility to represent the federal government in cases such as hurricanes.
+When a significant disaster occurs, such as Hurricane Katrina, Congress should work with the president and the federal government to achieve success.
+Congress should acknowledge and learn from mistakes made after Hurricane Katrina and align the president’s statutory power to respond when need be.
+To meet the expectations of all Americans, the president needs all available resources to provide leadership, especially during natural calamities (Lansford, Covarrubias & Miller, 2016).

 Using Military Forces in Domestic Affairs to Protect Human Rights.
 Military involvement in domestic law enforcement is argued against due to the disintegration of American civil freedoms in the hands of the troops.
-However, history indicates that military intervention in internal affairs may be used in protecting civil freedoms.
-Posse Comitatus bill assented as a result of military’s contribution in enforcing civil liberties (Rizer, 2015).
+However, history indicates that military intervention in internal affairs may be used to protect civil freedoms.
+Posse Comitatus bill assented as a result of the military’s contribution to enforcing civil liberties (Rizer, 2015).
 It prevented the military from enforcing the reconstruction laws.
-To do away with concerns of the military abrogating public freedoms, the Congress can reduce the duration of military engagement, and provide special training to the troops.
-A limited duration force with specially trained soldiers may be well equipped to safely handle internal disturbance situations, such as in New Orleans after Hurricane Katrina.
+To do away with concerns about the military abrogating public freedoms, Congress can reduce the duration of military engagement and provide special training to the troops.
+A limited-duration force with specially trained soldiers may be well equipped to safely handle internal disturbance situations, such as in New Orleans after Hurricane Katrina.
 A police force that is undermanned and overly concerned with having control more than restoring order may be more dangerous than helpful.
-In such cases, residents in need of rescue and emergency services would suffer most, since local law enforcers would choose between restoring order and helping affected citizens.
+In such cases, residents in need of rescue and emergency services would suffer most since local law enforcers would choose between restoring order and helping affected citizens.
 It is a choice that should not be considered (Noel, 2014).

 Conclusion

 Tragic events after Hurricane Katrina showed the country’s unpreparedness in handling natural disasters.
 Changes in the Posse Comitatus Act should be made to prevent local and federal governments from controlling an already chaotic situation.
-A devoted, active duty team should be formed to respond to such cases.
+A devoted, active-duty team should be formed to respond to such cases.
 A specially trained unit in domestic law enforcement meant to ensure the military response is sufficient needs to be established.
-Appropriate checks and balances can be placed on presidential powers to issue directives in short durations, such as ten days to allow troops provide stability in affected areas.
-In as much as the military has been excluded from enforcing domestic laws, cases such as Hurricane Katrina shows the need to involve the military.
-Catastrophic disasters cannot be anticipated, but there is need to prepare adequately.
-The proposed changes will allow the federal government act appropriately if and when disaster strikes again.
+Appropriate checks and balances can be placed on presidential powers to issue directives in short durations, such as ten days, to allow troops to provide stability in affected areas.
+In as much as the military has been excluded from enforcing domestic laws, cases such as Hurricane Katrina show the need to involve the military.
+Catastrophic disasters cannot be anticipated, but there is a need to prepare adequately.
+The proposed changes will allow the federal government to act appropriately if and when disaster strikes again.

 References